They drank coffee and talked until 9pm, when the restaurant closed.

 “Did I ever meet her?”

 “You might have.
-She used to visit sometimes.
-She was about four foot nine, shellaced helmet hair, cat eye glasses, stout, always laughing.
+She used to visit my parents sometimes.
+She was about four foot nine, stout, shellaced helmet hair, cat eye glasses, always laughing.
 Always smoking a cigarette.
 Very raspy voice.”

-“She was one of my favorites.
+“She was one of my favorite people.
 And I was one of her favorites.
-We were simpatico.
-She was a butcher.
-She worked at the meat counter at Hapanowicz’s for forty years. “
+We were simpatico."

 “Sometimes I feel like you’re pulling my leg.”